arkq/bluez-alsa/doc/a2dpconf.1.rst

 -V, --version
     Print version and exit.

+-v, --verbose
+    Sow verbose bit-stream details.
+    Display each field as a binary mask with each bit represented by a single character.

 -x, --auto-detect
     Try to auto-detect the codec.
 If the name of the codec associated with the configuration string is not known, then give this option and the